GoogleCloudPlatform/deploymentmanager-samples/examples/v2/pbs/README.md

 ...

-The state of all nodes should be “free” prior to any jobs submitted to the cluster.
+The state of all nodes should be "free" prior to any jobs submitted to the cluster.

 Software Components and Templates